Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • hemangiopericytoma.

-Reduced renin in the blood with an excessive amount of salt in the diet, increased release of antidiuretic hormone, acute renal failure, Conn's syndrome.
-In women, a decrease in the level of the substance is observed during the period of bearing a child, which is, rather, a short-term condition that does not require correction.
+Renin in the blood decreases with excess salt in the diet, increased secretion of antidiuretic hormone, acute renal failure, and Conn's syndrome.
+In women, a decrease in the level of the substance is observed during the period of bearing a child, which is rather a short-term condition that does not require correction.

-Renin can be increased while taking diuretics, corticosteroids, prostaglandins, estrogens, Diazoxide or Hydralazine.
+Renin may be increased while taking diuretics, corticosteroids, prostaglandins, estrogens, Diazoxide or Hydralazine.
 If the hormone is elevated, it is not necessary to immediately suspect the presence of a disorder in the body.
-Perhaps the reason lies in some of the medicines that the person took on the eve of the tests.
+Perhaps the reason lies in some medications that the person took the day before the test.
 Renin may decrease after taking Propranolol, Indomethacin, Reserpine, etc.

-Blood donation for hormonal research is carried out only if there are some indications: an increase in blood pressure, poor result or lack thereof in the treatment of hypertension, if an increase in blood pressure is observed in young people.
+Donating blood for a hormonal test is carried out only if there are certain indications: an increase in blood pressure, a poor result or lack thereof in the treatment of hypertension, if an increase in blood pressure is observed in young people.

-Despite the fact that renin is not a full-fledged hormone, it is necessary to prepare for the tests very carefully in order to obtain the correct indicators.
-If this is not done, the level of the substance can be increased or decreased, but will not correspond to the true indicators.
+Despite the fact that renin is not a full-fledged hormone, it is necessary to prepare for the tests very carefully in order to get the correct results.
+If this is not done, the level of the substance may be increased or decreased, but will not correspond to the true indicators.

 The rules for preparing for the study are quite simple:

-1. The day before testing, you must completely exclude the use of alcohol.
+1. The day before testing, you should completely avoid drinking alcohol.

-2. Blood for analysis is given on an empty stomach.
-At least 10 hours should pass from the last meal.
+2. Blood is taken for analysis on an empty stomach.
+At least 10 hours must have passed since your last meal.

-3. The day before the tests, it is necessary to stop taking certain medications, having previously consulted with a specialist.
+3. The day before the test, you must stop taking certain medications, after consulting with a specialist.

-4. On the eve of the test, any physical activity should be excluded (hard work, exercise in the gym).
-The emotional state should be stable and calm.
+4. On the eve of the test, you should avoid any physical activity (hard work, going to the gym).
+Emotional condition should be stable and calm.

 5. Before donating blood, you need to be in a horizontal position for at least 40 minutes.